 Temperature and Environment Control

-- Avoid Humidity: Store your caramel away from steamy or damp areas.
-Excess moisture can lead to crystallization and spoilage.
+- Avoid Humidity: Excess moisture can cause crystallization and spoilage.

 Reheating and Repurposing Leftover Caramel

-- Microwave Method: Heat the caramel in short 10–15 second intervals, stirring between each burst to ensure even reheating.
+- Microwave: Heat in 10–15 second intervals, stirring between each burst.

 Homemade Caramel Shelf Life Compared to Store-Bought Caramel